edealfonso/github-repos-lists/README.md

 2. Population of user results and filters
    - If a correct response is obtained, a simple list of repositories is populated.
-   - Each item is linked to repository page, and has an indication of its main programming language.
+   - Each item is linked to repository page, and has an indication of its main programming language and wether it has been forked or not.
    - In parallel, a list of all the programming languages of this list of repositories **of that particular user** is populated, in order to create filters.
    - Data is saved and later updated in `AppContext`:
       - GitHub user (`username`)